HL7/smart-app-launch/input/pages/backend-services.md

   </tbody>
 </table>

 To minimize risks associated with token redirection, the scope of each access token SHOULD encompass, and be limited to, the resources requested.
 Access tokens issued under this profile SHALL be short-lived; the `expires_in` value SHOULD NOT exceed `300`, which represents an expiration-time of five minutes.
+To establish longer-term access, clients can request new access tokens as needed.

 #### Example Token Request and Response